fabriziotappero/go_cheatsheet/README.md

   c <- "Hello, Panic!"
   // panic: send on closed channel
   ```
-- A receive from a closed channel returns the zero value immediately
+A receive from a closed channel returns the zero value immediately.

   ```go
   var c = make(chan int, 2)